 Close to the southernmost point in Alaska, the small island town of Ketchikan plays host to an annual Winter Arts Faire featuring over 80 artisans' crafts and projects, perfect for that last-minute Christmas gift.

-Anchorage, though, is probably the best coastal city in Alaska for Christmas events and festivals.
+Anchorage is probably the best coastal city in Alaska for Christmas events and festivals.
 Here, you can check out the Christmas Arts & Crafts Emporium held in November at the Dena'ina Center, the Holiday Train on the Alaska Railroad that features a stop in Seward for some afternoon fun, or the Family Holiday Pops Concert, which features the Anchorage Concert Chorus and Holiday Pops Orchestra performing a selection of favorite carols and Christmas tunes.

-Just a little to the southeast of Fairbanks, you'll even find an entire town named after Santa's homeland, North Pole, where you can experience a holiday bazaar and fireworks display at "North Pole Christmas in Ice" or take part in the Candle Lighting Festival, whose festivities include the crowning of the year's North Pole King and Queen and a Christmas carol sing-a-long.
+Just a little to the southeast of Fairbanks, you'll find an entire town named after Santa's homeland, North Pole, where you can experience a holiday bazaar and fireworks display at an annual event known as "North Pole Christmas in Ice."
+Additionally, you can take part in the Candle Lighting Festival, whose attractions include the crowning of this year's North Pole King and Queen and a Christmas carol sing-a-long.